Attil, Suwayda

-Attil (عتيل, also spelled Atil) is a village in southern Syria, administratively part of the al-Suwayda District of the al-Suwayda Governorate.
+Attil (عتيل, also spelled Atil, Atīl) is a village in southern Syria, administratively part of the al-Suwayda District of the al-Suwayda Governorate.
 In the 2004 census, it had a population of 4,193.
 Its inhabitants are predominantly Druze, with a Sunni Muslim Bedouin minority.

 History

 In 1596 it appeared as Atil in the Ottoman tax registers, part of the nahiya (subdistrict) of Bani Nasiyya of the Hauran Sanjak.
 It had a population of 25 households, and 5 bachelors; all Muslim.
 The villagers paid a fixed tax rate of 20% on various agricultural products, such as wheat (3750 a.), barley (1350 a.), summer crops (2500 a.), goats and/or beehives (160 a.), in addition to "occasional revenues" (150 a.); a total of 7,910 akçe.
 A quarter of the revenue went to a waqf.

 In 1838 Eli Smith noted Atil as being located in Jebel Hauran, and inhabited by Druze.